Digital-Bastelbude/iwheb-auth/doc/SECRETS-SETUP.md

 ## Overview

-The application now uses a `.secrets.php` file for secure management of sensitive configuration data.
+The application now uses a `config/.secrets.php` file for secure management of sensitive configuration data.
 This file sets environment variables at runtime and is **not** committed to the Git repository.

 The application also uses an API key-based access control system to manage permissions for different applications accessing the authentication API.